shandilyaaryan/payment-aggregator/README.md

     ```

 2.  **Database Connection:**
-    Ensure your MongoDB instance is running and accessible at the `MONGO_URI` specified.
+    Ensure your MongoDB instance is running and accessible at the `MONGO_URI`.

 ## 📦 Installation & Setup